jkerai1/SoftwareCertificates/Bulk-IOC-CSVs/MDA/readme.md

 # Behaviour During Downtime

-💩 happens - decide what you want to happen in the event MDA has any downtime and an access/session policy cannot be enforced
+💩 happens - decide what you want to happen in the event MDA has any downtime and an access/session policy cannot be enforced.
+By Default this is set to Allow.

 Settings > Cloud Apps > Conditional Access App Control > General Settings